So-Called "Dangerous Dog" Cases

 Maybe two dogs got into a scuffle, or a barking dog scared a passerby.
 In some cases, a person has been bitten.
 Very often, though, the charges are minor, unclear, in dispute, or even untrue.
 Yet, the complaint can lead to devastating consequences.

-In these so-called “dangerous dog” cases, a family's dog may be forced into an animal shelter for weeks or months until the hearing takes place—at the family's expense.
-Then, there are animals who are taken and killed (under the less threatening term, "euthanized.")
+In these so-called “dangerous (or vicious) dog” cases, a family's dog may be forced into an animal shelter for weeks or months until the hearing takes place—at the family's expense.
+If they are adjudicated as "vicious," they can be killed (under the less threatening term, "euthanized.")

-Many are not even aware they can have legal representation.
+Many people are not even aware they can have legal representation.
+Even if they do, a majority could not afford it.

 EARN protects those who can't afford protection